octobercms/docs/services-request-input.md

 <a name="cookies"></a>
 ## Cookies

-All cookies created by the October are encrypted and signed with an authentication code, meaning they will be considered invalid if they have been changed by the client.
+By default, all cookies created by the October are encrypted and signed with an authentication code, meaning they will be considered invalid if they have been changed by the client.

 #### Retrieving a cookie value